 UV damage and Varnish vs Imron™

-The boat is in the water for 5-6 months of the year and stored outside in the winter, which means UV damage, and scratches in the finish.
-Epoxy requires a top coat for UV protection.
-Common practice is to use typical marine (spar) varnishes (Z-spar, Epifanes, etc.).
+This home-built runabout boat is in the water for 5-6 months of the year and stored outside in the winter, which means UV damage, and scratches in the finish.
+Epoxy requires a topcoat for UV protection.
+It is common practice to use typical marine (spar) varnishes (Z-spar, Epifanes, etc.).
 However, halfway through the second summer after a coat of varnish had been applied, the finish would dull and start crazing.
 The next spring we’d have to scrape, sand and refinish.

 For a boat stored indoors, this would not be anywhere near as much of an issue, but indoor storage is just not an option for us.
 For the third round of varnishing I used DuPont Imron 500s Clear, a 2-part linear polyurethane finish with excellent UV absorption.
 It is also much harder than varnish so it does not scratch as easily—which is important because we are constantly climbing over the deck for watersports.
 This is a better finish by far, and lasts 5-7 years.
 We are now on our second coating of Imron and it is still looking good.

 To apply the Imron, all vestiges of the old finish must be removed.
 This means a thorough scraping and sanding.
 Additionally, it is best to remove the UV-damaged, topmost portion of the epoxy.
 Use a cabinet scraper to remove epoxy until the shavings change from yellowish to white.
 If you have to scrape a lot, you will have to rebuild the epoxy layer and allow that to cure before finishing with Imron.

 Spraying Imron requires a substantial investment: A sprayer, the system’s hardener, proper reducers, protective gear and a forced-air respirator.
 Before spraying this or any coating system, contact the manufacturer for accurate health and safety information.